sftcd/openssl/esnistuff/design.md

   both client and server sides of the ESNI Internet-draft [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) spec.

-- I've started to code up the [draft-ietf-tls-esni-03](https://tools.ietf.org/html/draft-ietf-tls-esni-03) version, but so far have only done the ``mk_esnikeys`` command line tool (and that's not very tested yet) and have also added handling of multivalued ESNIKeys RRs for both -02 and -03 versions of ESNIKeys.
+- I've coded up the [draft-ietf-tls-esni-03](https://tools.ietf.org/html/draft-ietf-tls-esni-03)
+version, and have also added handling of multivalued ESNIKeys RRs for both -02 and -03 versions of ESNIKeys.
-(API changes for that are not yet reflected below but are in the code.)
+(API changes for that are not yet all reflected below but are in the code.)
-Everything else to do with draft -03 is either non-existent or untested as of now.
-And AFAIK there's nowhere to do interop testing just yet, but that may change in a week or two.
+There hasn't been any interop testing on that version (and might never be, because...)

+- I've started coding up [draft-ietf-tls-esni-04](https://tools.ietf.org/html/draft-ietf-tls-esni-04)

 - The most up to date [README.md](https://github.com/sftcd/openssl/tree/master/esnistuff) for that code.